 ‘You’re an idiot.”

-back if the man had looked anything like an adult.
-However, Roach had the demeanour of a younger brother—
+the man had looked anything like an adult.
+However, Roach had the demeanour of a younger brother—someone perhaps a

 “Watch the monitor,” he said.